Lewis Smith Lake in Jasper, AL

 Smith Lake is a great place for fishing with more than 500 miles of shoreline

 PHOTO CREDIT: Brian McCord

 Lewis Smith Lake, which spans three counties near Jasper, Ala., defies all the criteria that make a good fishing lake.
-Typically, bass hang out in murky, shallow waters with lots of algae to feed on.
 Smith Lake, as it is known by the locals, is deep.
 And clear.
 And chock full of big, hungry fish.
 Rumor has it there is a 50-pounder swimming around taunting anglers of all ages.

 Home to Open-Series Angler Tournaments

 Combine the excellent fishing conditions with more than 500 miles of shoreline as scenic as it is accessible, and it becomes clear why Smith is the only lake in Alabama slated to be a repeat host for the Bassmaster Open Series Tournament.

 Numerous tournaments, sponsored by B.A.S.S. (the Bass Anglers Sportsman Society), have landed at Smith Lake, and Michael Mulone, director of event partnerships for B.A.S.S., says his organization looks forward to coming back each year.

 “The community does a great job of taking care of that fishery,” Mulone says.
 “We won’t continue to get anglers to our tournaments if we put them on waters that can’t produce catches.
 The water is crystal clear, it’s gorgeous and people can catch all kinds of fish, and that’s a big deal. “

 The Open Series tournaments draw anywhere from 175 to 200 boats – that’s 350-400 anglers in town for three days.
 The economic impact from a single tournament can reach upwards of $2 million.

 Few anglers know Smith Lake as well as local pro fisherman David Kilgore.
 Born and raised here, Kilgore has been fishing the lake his whole life.